Swydo pricing 2026: reviewed plans, hidden fees & alternatives

 And this is a conservative scenario.
 If those same 20 clients also require Search Console, Microsoft Ads, TikTok Ads, or eCommerce integrations, the data-source count rises even faster — pushing the monthly bill well past $300.

-For comparison, Reporting Ninja’s $40/month Pro plan supports those same 20 clients with all connectors included and no per-source charges.
+For comparison, Reporting Ninja’s $40/month Small plan supports those same 20 clients with all connectors included and no per-source charges.
 Scaling your reporting doesn’t change your bill, which is why many agencies find RN easier to budget for as their client list or channel mix expands.

 If Swydo’s data-source pricing feels restrictive as you scale, Reporting Ninja offers a simpler model built for agencies that manage many accounts.
 The platform includes unlimited users, flexible client management, and deep connector coverage without charging per data source.
 This keeps costs predictable as your reporting load increases.